 These criticisms, of course, are not enough to devalue the practical advice and actionable steps in Atomic Habits.
 Instead, they are perhaps wish lists for the future works I hope to see from James Clear and a suggestion to read the book one chapter at a time with a period to digest the content before moving onto the next.
 If you are thinking of habit change this January, Atomic Habits is a concise and easy read that is certainly worth your time.

 Do you need some help making our meditation practice a habit?
-Download the Meditation Habits worksheet below to apply some of the principles from Atomic Habits to get your meditation practice established as a habit.
-You can also check out our free ebook, Pause and Begin Again, to help you start or resume a meditation practice on our Resources page.
+Download the Meditation Habits worksheet to apply some of the principles from Atomic Habits to get your meditation practice established as a habit.
+You can also check out our free ebook, Pause and Begin Again, to help you start or resume a meditation practice.